b9Joker108/b9.OneX/README.md

 ------------------------------------------------------------------------

 ### Dependencies
-Onex requieres following packages to run properly:
+b9.OneX requieres the following packages to run properly:
 * `curl`
 * `git`

 ------------------------------------------------------------------------

-## How to install onex?
+## How to install b9.OneX?

 Open the terminal and type following commands.
 First of all, make sure that you have `git` installed